Medeu: 2011 Winter Asian Games

 On 4 March 2006, Kazakhstan received the right to host the 2011 Asian Games.
 The Winter Asian Games were the largest scale competition ever to take place in Kazakhstan, and took place from 30 January until 6 February (2006).
 While a large portion of the events took place in Astana, Almaty hosted a number of the events, including ski jumping, cross-country skiing, and others.
 Medeu was set to host bandy.

-As a result, in 2009 the Medeu stadium was renovated, reopening on 16 December after undergoing 19.4 billion tenge (131.8 million USD) in construction costs.
+As a result, in 2009 the Medeu stadium was renovated, reopening on 16 December after undergoing 19.4 billion tenge (US$131.8 million) in construction costs.

 The Medeu stadium and ski resort Shymbulak underwent major reconstruction during the preparations for 2011 Asian Winter Games.
 Most of their engineering and technical systems were replaced.
 It also incorporated a new refrigeration station for cooling the ice.
-It established a new multimedia display area of 200 m².
+It established a new multimedia display area of 200 m2.
 Capacity of spectator stands increased to 8500 seats.